googlefonts/gftools/docs/gftools-builder/README.md

 - *exec*: An escape hatch for arbitrary processing - executes the executable named in the `exe` argument with the arguments provided in `args`.
 - *copy*: Copies a file.
 Used internally when generating multiple variants from the same intermediate file.
 - *featureFreeze*: Runs `pyftfeaturefreeze` with the arguments provided in `args`.
-- *subspace*: Runs `fonttools varLib.instancer` to subspace a variable font according to the values in `axes`. `other_args` are added to the command line.
+- *subspace*: Runs `fonttools varLib.instancer` to subspace a variable font according to the values in `axes`. `args` are added to the command line.
 - *hbsubset*: Uses `hb-subset` to slim down a font binary.
 - *addSubset*: Adds a subset from another font using `gftools-add-ds-subsets`
 - *buildVTT*: Uses `gftools-build-vtt` with the configuration file provided in `vttfile` to add VTT hinting to a font binary.